jschomay/httpacman/notes.md

 - consider using levenshtein distance on domain vs link to determin external to avoid similar domains (like internation)

+- figure out links that are relative to localhost:8000, try to filter them out (found on facebook)

 Do later